-The Billion-Dollar Company Helping Governments Hack Our Phones
+The Secretive Billion-Dollar Company Helping Governments Hack Our Phones

 “We Don’t Talk To Journalists”

-Mexico and the UAE aren’t the only countries where commercially-made, government-only cyberweapons have been aimed at activists and lawyers, and NSO isn’t the only company making this kind of software: Citizen Lab has also helped investigations into abuse of spyware made by the Italian company Hacking Team and the Munich-based Gamma Group.
+Mexico and the UAE aren’t the only countries where commercially made, government-only cyberweapons have been aimed at activists and lawyers, and NSO isn’t the only company making this kind of software: Citizen Lab has also helped investigations into abuse of spyware made by the Italian company Hacking Team and the Munich-based Gamma Group.

 “This is an industry where the narrative of companies that sell government-exclusive spyware is, ‘We sell this to support criminal investigations and track terrorists,'” says Scott-Railton.
 “But in practice, many governments lack the oversight that prevents them from using it in ways that are clearly abusive and have nothing to do with national security.”

+NSO doesn’t disclose its clients, but according to Citizen Lab it has registered web domains, presumably for hacking purposes, in a number of countries with dubious civil rights records, including Uzbekistan, Bahrain, Kenya, Saudi Arabia, Nigeria, Turkey, Qatar, Yemen, Hungary.
 In 2013, NSO executives told the Financial Times they had visited about 35 countries over the previous 18 months.
-The company doesn’t have a public-facing website, but it has registered web domains, presumably for hacking purposes, in a number of countries with dubious civil rights records, says Citizen Lab, including Uzbekistan, Bahrain, Kenya, Saudi Arabia, Nigeria, Turkey, Qatar, Yemen, Hungary.
-(In the UAE, Mansoor, who had been targeted by Pegasus, was detained in March on charges of “cybercrimes” and using social media to “publish false information that harm national unity and damage the country’s reputation.”
-Amnesty International said they feared he was being held in solitary confinement and was at risk of torture.)
+(In the UAE, Mansoor, the activist targeted by Pegasus, was detained by authorities in March on charges of “cybercrimes” and using social media to “publish false information that harm national unity and damage the country’s reputation.”
+Amnesty International said it feared he was being held in solitary confinement and was at risk of torture.)

+Like many of Israel’s cybersecurity startups, NSO was founded in 2010 by three veterans of the Israeli military’s signals interception group Unit 8200, Omri Lavie, Shalev Hulio, and Niv Carmi.
+Today, the company has over 200 employees at its headquarters in the coastal startup hub of Herzliya, according to its LinkedIn profile.
+A sales arm based in Bethesda, Maryland, WestBridge Technologies, sells “top-of-the-line technologies to various government agencies in North America, particularly in the U.S.,” its LinkedIn profile says.

+Emails obtained by Motherboard show that at some point before January 2015, WestBridge met with U.S. Drug Enforcement Administration officials to pitch its software.
+There is no evidence however, of what, if any, deals NSO has entered into with U.S. agencies.

-NSO did not respond to emailed questions from Fast Company about the misuse of its software, and Omri Lavie, the company’s cofounder and U.S. representative, did not reply to questions sent to him via Twitter.
+NSO did not respond to emailed questions from Fast Company, and Lavie, the company’s cofounder and U.S. representative, did not reply to questions sent to him via Twitter.
 A person who answered the phone at the Bethesda office was curt: “We don’t talk to journalists.”

-Like many of the country’s cybersecurity startups, NSO was founded in 2010 by three veterans of Unit 8200, the Israeli Defense Forces’ elite signals interception group, Omri Lavie, Shalev Hulio, and Niv Carmi.
-Today, the company has over 200 employees at its headquarters in the coastal startup hub of Herzliya, according to its LinkedIn profile.

-A sales arm based in Maryland, WestBridge Technologies, sells “top-of-the-line technologies to various government agencies in North America, particularly in the U.S.,” says LinkedIn.
-Emails obtained by Motherboard show that at some point before January 2015, WestBridge met with U.S. Drug Enforcement Administration officials to pitch its software, but there is no evidence of what, if any, deals NSO has entered into with U.S. agencies.

 NSO’s government ties have also made a cameo in ongoing inquiries into the Trump campaign.
 Lieutenant General Michael Flynn, the former Trump campaign and White House adviser, served as an advisory board member to OSY Technologies, an NSO Group offshoot based in Luxembourg, from May 2016 until January 2017.
 According to financial disclosure forms, Flynn received $40,280 for work completed while he was working for the Trump campaign, and just prior to his ill-fated stint as President Trump’s national security adviser.
 Flynn also provided consulting work to Francisco Partners, the San Francisco private equity firm that owns NSO Group, for “less than $100,000,” Francisco’s general counsel told the Times.